Skip to main content

 Moisture Content (%) = (Weight of water in wood ÷ Oven-dry weight of wood) × 100

 Freshly cut timber — known as green wood — can have moisture content exceeding 60%, and in some species, even above 100%.
+That sounds odd, but it just means the water in the wood weighs more than the wood fibers themselves.
 In contrast, timber used indoors is typically stable at 8–12% moisture content.
+That’s a massive shift from when the tree was standing, and managing that transition is where most of the headaches come from.

 2 Why Timber Moisture Content Matters in Construction